-Ambassador Rosemary A. DiCarlo, Ret., became President of the National Committee on American Foreign Policy in August 2015.
+Ambassador Rosemary A. DiCarlo, Ret., was President of the National Committee on American Foreign Policy from August 2015 to May 2018.
 She was concurrently appointed a Senior Fellow and Lecturer at Yale University’s Jackson Institute for Global Affairs.
 A career foreign service officer, she served a distinguished career as a U.S. diplomat, holding positions at the U.S. Department of State, National Security Council and the U.S. Information Agency.
 Her specialized expertise includes Russia and the former Soviet space, Southeastern Europe, the Middle East as well as the management of broad multilateral initiatives.

 Ambassador DiCarlo is a former U.S. Deputy Permanent Representative to the United Nations, with the rank and status of Ambassador Extraordinary and Plenipotentiary.
 In that capacity she represented the United States at the U.N.
 Security Council, U.N.
 General Assembly and other U.N. bodies.
 Prior to this assignment, she served as U.S. Alternate Representative for Special Political Affairs to the United Nations, with the rank of Ambassador.
 Earlier in her career, she held the position of Director for United Nations Affairs at the National Security Council.

 As Deputy Assistant Secretary of State for European and Eurasian Affairs at the Department of State, she oversaw U.S. policy toward Southeast Europe during the critical period of negotiations on Kosovo’s status.
 She also held the position of U.S. Coordinator for Stability Pact Implementation, which sought to promote reconciliation in the Western Balkans as well as the region’s integration into Euro-Atlantic structures.